 The growth of tungsten oxide (WO3) thin films by atomic layer deposition (ALD) offers numerous merits including atomic-scale thickness control at low deposition temperatures.
-In this work, the authors have developed and characterized a new plasma-enhanced ALD process for WO3 thin films using the metalorganic precursor bis(tertbutylimido)-bis(dimethylamido)-tungsten and O2 plasma as coreactant over a wide table temperature range of 100-400 °C. The influence of deposition temperature on the growth behavior and film properties is investigated comprehensively.
-The WO3 ALD process developed in this work yields relatively high growth per cycle values which vary from ∼0.7 Å at 100 °C to ∼0.45 Å at 400 °C, as-determined by in situ spectroscopic ellipsometry.
+In this work, we have developed and characterized a new plasma-enhanced ALD process for WO3 thin films using the metalorganic precursor (tBuN)2(Me2N)2W and O2 plasma as co-reactant over a wide temperature range of 100 °C-400 °C. The influence of deposition temperature on the growth behaviour and film properties is investigated in detail.
+The WO3 ALD process developed in this work yields a relatively high growth per cycle (GPC) which varies from ~0.7 Å at 100 °C to ~0.45 Å at 400 °C, as-determined by in-situ spectroscopic ellipsometry (SE).
 Rutherford backscattering spectrometry (RBS) measurements revealed a mass density of 5.9 g/cm3 and near stoichiometric film composition (O/W = 2.9).
-Both RBS and x-ray photoelectron spectroscopy measurements confirmed no detectable C as well as N impurity incorporation.
-Grazing incidence x-ray diffraction measurements indicated that the films deposited at 400 °C were polycrystalline in nature.
+Both RBS and X-ray photoelectron spectroscopy (XPS) measurements confirmed no detectable C as well as N impurity incorporation.
+Grazing incidence X-ray diffraction (GI-XRD) measurements indicated that the films deposited at 400 °C were polycrystalline in nature.